safebear/qatestexercise/README.md

 The only disadvantage is that it currently only supports Chrome, but a wider browser support is planned for the end of the year.

-[TestCafe](https://github.com/DevExpress/testcafe) is another (non-selenium) automation test tool which is gathering a lot of praise.
+[TestCafe](https://github.com/DevExpress/testcafe) is another (non-selenium based) automation test tool which is gathering a lot of praise.
 It does support cross-browser testing and can be used with `Grunt` and `Gulp` if you need to inject the database with test data before running your tests.
 Cypress can only do this by running `batch` or `shell` scripts on your computer.

+***Should You Replace Selenium/Protractor/WebDriverIO with these Tools?***
+They're certainly worth a look.
+If you want to adopt them, that's up to you!

 ## Exploratory (Manual) Tests